Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 *Elyctricity*

-A rarer means of power than steam, elyctric generation is nevertheless a possiblity in the city, and various industries find a use for it.
+A rarer means of power than steam, generation of elyctrical currents is nevertheless a possiblity in the city, and various industries find a use for it.
 Elyctricity can equally be used at a smaller-scale - to power a construct, or as part of a weapon.
 It can also be combined with thaumaturgic or chymical technology, for example in the case of an elyctro-thaumaturgic barb gun, or a chymical, thaumaturgic or metaclockwork battery.

 ---